marysinaida/Password-locker/README.md

 #### By **MARY DORCAS SINAIDA**&trade;

 ## Description
-This is a project that enable clients to store and retrieve their credentials upon loggin
+This is a project that enable clients to store and retrieve their credentials upon log-in.

 ## Features
 * Create account for new user